Ocky Clark: Athletic career

-It was his introduction to Brazilian National Coach Luiz De Oliveira that would catapult his running career to the world class level.
-Under the tutelage of De Oliveira he would become the first American to run 1:45 indoors for 800 meters.
-During the Winter of 1989 Ocky would break the indoor American Record for 800m and also establish an indoor American Record for 1000m that would stand for fifteen years.
-At the height of his running career, he continued to set personal best running 1:44.83 in Vigo, Spain on July 3, 1991 at the age of 30.
-1991 was the year that Clark traveled to Havana, Cuba to represent the United States at the Pan American Games where he won the gold medal at 800 meters which was presented to him by Fidel Castro.
+It was his introduction to Brazilian National Coach Luiz De Oliveira that would catapult his running career to a world class level.
+Under the tutelage of De Oliveira, he would become the first American to run 1:45 indoors for 800 meters.
+During the winter of 1989, Ocky would break the indoor American Record for 800m and also establish an indoor American Record for 1000m that would stand for fifteen years.
+At the height of his running career, he continued to set a personal best of 1:44.83 in Vigo, Spain on July 3, 1991, at the age of 30.
+1991, was the year that Clark traveled to Havana, Cuba to represent the United States at the Pan American Games where he won the gold medal at 800 meters which was presented to him by Fidel Castro.
 In Rome, Italy, during the summer of 1991 Clark also ran 3:39.40 for 1500m.
 Also that year, he was rewarded by Track & Field News for his outstanding performances with a ninth place World Ranking.
 From 1985-92 Ocky Clark was one of the most feared and respected Middle Distance runners in America.
 Never falling out of the top 10 for 800 meters.
-Three times he qualified and competed at the U.S. Olympic Track and Field Trials 1984, 1988 and 1992.
+Three times he qualified and competed at the U.S. Olympic Track and Field Trials in 1984, 1988 and 1992.

 Work in military and education

-Ocky served two tours of duty to Iraq and a tour in Afghanistan.
-He is a major for the United States Air Force Reserves and is the Dean of Students at Winter Springs High School.
+Ocky served two tours of duty in Iraq and a tour in Afghanistan.
+He is a major in the United States Air Force Reserves and is the dean of students at Winter Springs High School.
 He received his bachelor's degree from Florida State University and his master's degree from National University, San Diego.